fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "Just so, uncle!
 The Family's abuzz: what kind of Cleaner is this, who performs no feats, wages no wars, moves no mountains --- they send him invitations, they practically bow at his feet --- and nothing!
 Trains striplings in the palaestra in Thebes, our godlike one!
 That's all.
 People have started saying that it isn't Alcides who is the Lone Cleaner after all, but rather Theseus of Troezen, Poseidon's boy."

-"And from there it's one step to another thought," the Anax said musingly.
+"And from there it's one step to another thought," the Lord said musingly.
 "Middle's son-Cleaner is a true hero, unlike Junior's son-Cleaner.
 Zeus has grown weak, worn thin --- perhaps it isn't Junior who ought to rule, but Middle?"

 "Yes, uncle.
 No one says it aloud yet, but they think it.
 Those who know how to think.
 Which means soon they'll be saying it --- those who know how to talk."